instana/nodejs/packages/collector/CONFIGURATION.md

 });
 ```

 If not configured, the Instana collector will look for an environment variable called `INSTANA_AGENT_PORT` and use what is defined in this environment variable to communicate with the agent.
+If there is no such environment variable, it will fall back to the default port 42699.

 ### Agent Name
 This collector communicates with the Instana Agent via HTTP.
 While doing so, the Node.js collector validates the Instana Agent's `Server` response header.
 Should you have changed the `Server` name, use the `agentName` option to adjust the collector's validation rules.